 - Click on the icon in the Org Tree to assign a manager to that location.
 Managers assigned in this way will be the responsible party for any non-conformances found at that location.

-- If shifts are enabled, a manager can be selected for each shift.
+- A manager can be selected for each shift.

 - Document Settings

 - Open a document and navigate to the tab.

 - Set the Alternate Manager.
 The selected alternate manager will be the responsible party for all non-conformances created using the selected document.
 This overrides any responsible party set in the org tree.